jgautier75/poc-fiber/README.md

 ## Application

-Application relies on fiber (expressjs like written in go), postgreSQL for persistance, authentik as OIDC provider, grafana stack for monitoring (tempo & loki)
+Application relies on fiber (expressjs like written in go), postgreSQL for persistance, authentik as OIDC provider, grafana stack for monitoring (tempo & loki) and OpenBao for secrets management

 https://localhost:8101/poc-fiber/home